239jayanta/system-admin-eng/README.md

 # system-admin-eng
 ## KVM on vm Disk resizge and LVM mathode
-# Cauction: If Configuration disk expend then must kvm-vm disk will be LVM otherwise cant not disk resize.
+# Cauction: If Configuration disk expend then must kvm-vm disk will be LVM otherwise can not disk resize.

 At fast showing have on system disk-spache.
 # lsblk